 Inbound Link: A link from another website directed to yours, also known as a “backlink.”

-Index: The actual collection of data and websites obtained by a search engine, also known as “search index.”
+Index: The actual collection of data and websites obtained by a search engine, also known as the “search index.”

 IP Address: This series of numbers and periods represents the unique numeric address for each Internet user.